Home

 That's a Wrap: Three of my favorite words, "That's a wrap," and music to the crew's ears.
 I get to say those words after a long morning that took our satellite transmission to approximately 28 cities around the country in five-and-a-half hours.
 Space travel (via satellite) is very efficient indeed.
 I hope you've enjoyed this behind-the-scenes tour of a live TV broadcast as I've loved having you here.
 You know, Tracy and I both would love for you to get the latest travel news from us directly so follow us on Twitter @TracyGallahger and @TravelProducer.

 A Final Word about Cruising: You can visit CLIA’s website – cruising.org – for more details on how to find a CLIA-certified agent near you, who can help you find the cruise that fits you the best.
-Rovia Travel is a recommended CLIA-certified travel agent as well and can also help you organize a group cruise for a family trip, reunion, destination wedding and more.
 Bon Voyage!

 Site Build It!